 Bowditch, Marney and Price were linking well down the right but Owen's delivery was not good.
 Slabber made an amazing run into the box beating three defenders before

 forcing a corner and Malcolm, Yeates and Hughes all had attempts with

 Rutherford having to dive full length to stop a shot at the other end.

-Spurs finally got a goal back when Yeates centre was met by Slabber, his
+Spurs finally got a goal back when Yeates' centre was met by Slabber.
+Jamie's

 effort was beaten out by Logan but Slabber followed up and took the ball to